meraki/dashboard-api-go/client/docs/UpdateNetworkWirelessRfProfileRequest.md

 `func (o *UpdateNetworkWirelessRfProfileRequest) HasPerSsidSettings() bool`

 HasPerSsidSettings returns a boolean if a field has been set.

+### GetFlexRadios

+`func (o *UpdateNetworkWirelessRfProfileRequest) GetFlexRadios() CreateNetworkWirelessRfProfileRequestFlexRadios`

+GetFlexRadios returns the FlexRadios field if non-nil, zero value otherwise.

+### GetFlexRadiosOk

+`func (o *UpdateNetworkWirelessRfProfileRequest) GetFlexRadiosOk() (*CreateNetworkWirelessRfProfileRequestFlexRadios, bool)`

+GetFlexRadiosOk returns a tuple with the FlexRadios field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFlexRadios

+`func (o *UpdateNetworkWirelessRfProfileRequest) SetFlexRadios(v CreateNetworkWirelessRfProfileRequestFlexRadios)`

+SetFlexRadios sets FlexRadios field to given value.

+### HasFlexRadios

+`func (o *UpdateNetworkWirelessRfProfileRequest) HasFlexRadios() bool`

+HasFlexRadios returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)